JiawenChenn/POLARIS/README.md

 This repository contains the source code of POLARIS and all the code, preprocessed data used in the analysis.
 This repository is current under construction.

 ## POLARIS usage
 We begin by cloning this repository.
 After cloning the repository, we use the following command to perform deconvolution.
-POLARIS will also output the layer-specific paramters.
+POLARIS will also output the layer-specific parameters.
 Here is an example of performing deconvolution on the developing human heart data with and without image.

 ### no image
 ```console